 Victoria is transitioning to the new Accessible Parking Permit (APP) Scheme.

-From the Monday 22 March 2021, the City of Greater Dandenong will be transitioning to the new APP Scheme.
-Residents and organisations who require a new permit, if you have never had one, will need to apply with the new application scheme.
+From Monday 22 March 2021, the City of Greater Dandenong transitioned over to the new APP Scheme.
+Residents and organisations who require a new permit, if you have never had one, will need to apply using the new online scheme.